janzheng/janzheng/_posts/portfolio/2013-05-03-Portfolio-CN-Mobile.md

     </li>
   </ul>
 </div>

-p.
+ -->

-"Cartoon Network":http://www.cartoonnetwork.com/ wanted a mobile site that exuded the fun and quirkiness of their new site.
+[Cartoon Network](http://www.cartoonnetwork.com/) wanted a mobile site that exuded the fun and quirkiness of their new site.

 They wanted a playful, mobile-app version of their desktop site that focused on getting show information and watching clips.
 They also wanted the mobile site to drive more app downloads.